A guide to upgrade subversion to 1.14

 After creating a subversion repository using svnadmin create <repo_name>, a folder is generated with the following structure.

-• conf: the default location that stores the authz file and other secrets, our team chooses elsewhere in Apache’s conf as we have persistent the permissions into a database rather than modifying through manual configuration.
+• conf: the default location that stores the authz file and other secrets.
+Our team choose elsewhere, which are included in Apache’s httpd.conf.

-• db: Subversion data and metadata, which is managed by the FSFS schema, where internal structures could be found at apache document.
+• db: Subversion data and metadata managed by the FSFS schema, where internal structures could be found at apache document.
 We’ll use dump & load to migrate them from old schema(fsfs4/6/7) into the latest schema(fsfs8)

 • revs/revprops: the data and metadata.